TheOsceola - Passing marks but not enough 3s as Syracuse responds to defeat FSU

 Passing marks but not enough 3s as Syracuse responds to defeat FSU

-Syracuse’s late 16-2 run ruined an exceptional effort from Florida State, which displayed crisp passing in the half court in the middle of the game.
+Syracuse’s late 16-2 run ruined an improved effort from Florida State, which displayed crisp passing in the half court in the middle of the game.

 FSU made the extra pass.
 But the Seminoles often could not make the 3-pointers to break Syracuse’s 2-3 zone.